jac459/neeo2021onward/README.md

 README.MD

 NOTE!!!!!!!!
-WORK IN PROGRESS, THE CONTENT WAS INITIALLY DEFINED BUT NJOT REVIEWEED YET !!!!!!!!!!!!!!!!!!!!NOTE USE AT YOUR OWN RISK AT THIS MOMEN˜T
+WORK IN PROGRESS, THE CONTENT WAS INITIALLY DEFINED BUT NOT REVIEWED YET !!!!!!!!!!!!!!!!!!!!NOTE USE AT YOUR OWN RISK AT THIS MOMENT

 This READM file describes the work that has been done by the Telegram community "FindingNEEO" which has one global objective:
 Make certain that the original NEEO-remote is still useable after NEEO/C4 shuts down their cloud-infrastructure.